 For a detailed view of the proposed MathResS project see MathResS: A mathematical research system

-Here are some related pages:
+Here are some of related pages:

 Mathematical reasoning, a bottom-up approach